shishir786/Resturent-Manegement-System/README.md

 6. **Run the Application**:
 Press **F5** or click on **Start** to run the application.
 This will launch the desktop application where you can start managing your restaurant operations.

-### Default Login Credentials
-For initial setup, the following credentials can be used:

 ## Default Credentials for Testing